benmvp/slides/2022/connecttech/ts-react.md

 </div>

 NOTES:

 - So I'm gonna spend rest of our time showing TS features that can prevent these bugs
 - There's lots TS can do
   * But I am going to focus on TS for the React world
 - So as a heads up, I'm assuming that you have developed in React before
   * But you know little to no TypeScript
   * Even if you know lots of TS you'll get tons out of this
-  * But for those that don't know TS I will be explaining the concepts
+  * But for those that don't know TS I will be explaining the concepts as we go

 =====